JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.1.2 to 2020.1.3

 * The [.NET](net.md) build runner now supports earlier versions of Visual Studio and MSBuild.
-Currently supported versions are: Visual Studio 2010 or later, MSBuild 4 / 12 or later.
+The currently supported versions are: Visual Studio 2010 or later, MSBuild 4 / 12 or later.

 ### Known Issues
 {id="known-issues-202013"}

 * If you try to re-run a build that has an artifact dependency but not snapshot dependency on another build, the _Re-run build_ dialog will not load.
 This issue will be fixed in TeamCity 2020.1.4.
-To workaround it in version 2020.1.3, follow [this instruction](https://youtrack.jetbrains.com/issue/TW-67351#focus=Comments-27-4355962.0-0).
+To work around it in version 2020.1.3, follow [this instruction](https://youtrack.jetbrains.com/issue/TW-67351#focus=Comments-27-4355962.0-0).

 ## Changes from 2020.1.1 to 2020.1.2